WestGrid/ubcSummerSchool2018/1-program.md

   - 2017-Oct-27: Wolfgang wants to teach a database course in Vancouver but he might not be able due to health issues
   - Feb-09: aiming to have the latest MySQL and Postgres service on Cedar by the end of February

+## Other possible topics

+- GPU programming with CUDA and/or OpenACC
+- CC cloud
+- something on DH on CC hardware
+  - tap Even Thornberry, the new GIS librarian at UBC
+- Python on CC clusters
+  - teach the quirks of maintaining your own Python/R installations and using them in a cluster
+    environment: the Lmod environment module system, virtualenv, explain circumstances in which Jupyter notebooks can and cannot be used, the CC Python wheel-based system
+  - HPC Python
+- Julia language
+- hybrid programming with MPI+OpenMP

 ## MATLAB